Fibrosis-Inflammation Lab

 Madrigal Pharmaceuticals - Rezdiffra (resmetirom)

-- FDA approval obtained in March 2024, conditional marketing authorization from European Commission in August 20251617
+• US FDA accelerated approval obtained March 14, 20241414b; conditional marketing authorization from the European Commission (EMA EPAR) in August 20251515b.
+Conversion to US traditional approval pending outcomes confirmation

-- Industry's first approved drug for MASH treatment with F2-F3 fibrosis, leading the market16.
+• First approved drug for non-cirrhotic MASH with F2-F3 fibrosis in the US and EU1414b.
 Non-invasive biomarkers (FIB-4, ELF test, etc.) played a critical role as surrogate endpoints in approval trials (particularly the ELF score, which received FDA De Novo authorization as a prognostic marker)

 Novo Nordisk - Wegovy (semaglutide)

-- In August 2025, FDA approved for treatment of adult MASH patients with moderate to advanced liver fibrosis (without cirrhosis)1819
+• In August 2025, the US FDA granted accelerated approval to Wegovy for adult non-cirrhotic MASH patients with moderate to advanced liver fibrosis1717b

-- In December 2025, Health Canada also granted conditional marketing authorization for non-cirrhotic MASH (F2-F3 fibrosis)20
+• In December 2025, Health Canada granted conditional marketing authorization for non-cirrhotic MASH (F2-F3 fibrosis)18

 Companies Seeking Partners